ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 ### to_rs {#sec-to_rs}

-The "to_rs" parameter is OPTIONAL in an access token request.
+The "to_rs" parameter is OPTIONAL to include in an access token request.
 The presence of this parameter indicates that:

 * C wishes the AS to relay the information specified therein to the RS, when the AS uploads the issued access token to the RS per the SDC workflow defined in {{sec-workflow}}; and

 * C wishes the AS to relay information received from the RS to C, after having successfully uploaded the access token to the RS per the SDC workflow defined in {{sec-workflow}}.

-This parameter MUST NOT be present if the "token_upload" parameter defined in {{sec-token_upload}} is not present in the access token request.
-Also, this parameter MUST NOT be present if the requested access token is not the first one of a new token series, i.e., if C is asking the AS for a new access token in the same token series that dynamically updates access rights.
+The "to_rs" parameter MUST NOT be included if the "token_upload" parameter defined in {{sec-token_upload}} is not included in the access token request.
+Also, this parameter MUST NOT be included if the requested access token is not the first one of a new token series, i.e., if C is asking the AS for a new access token in the same token series that dynamically updates access rights.

 If C wishes that the AS relays information from the RS after successfully uploading the access token but C does not have any information to be relayed to the RS, then this parameter MUST encode the CBOR simple value `null` (0xf6).